-A priest is an ordained ministry with the responsibility to minister to a parish or congregation and serves under his appointed hierarch or bishop as a representative or delegate of the bishop.
+Priesthood is a clerical major order with the responsibility to minister to a parish or congregation.
+The priest serves under his appointed hierarch or bishop as a representative or delegate of the bishop.
 According to St. Ignatius, Bishop of Antioch; "Wherever there is a Bishop there is a Church, but presbyters are the image of the Apostles."